republik/plattform/README.md

 > The body should include the motivation for the change and contrast this with previous behavior.

 > The footer should contain any information about Breaking Changes and is also the place to reference GitHub issues that this commit Closes.

+## Deployment

+The environment variable `SERVER` is used to determine which app to build and run on deploy.
+If `SERVER` is missing the api app is run.

+A `heroku-postbuild` script is used to add a `Procfile` for running the scheduler on heroku.

+You may use a `heroku-prebuild` script to run `scripts/prune.sh` which runs `turbo prune` with the correct scope.
+Watch out running this locally will wipe your `.env` files and create a git mess.